 If you are reading this in the middle of your burnout, please hear me: you are not broken.
 Your exhaustion is not a failure—it is a message that you cannot keep going the same way.

-I know my story is not usual.
-Many of us push ourselves past our limits, believing there is no other way.
-But there is.
+I know my story is not unique.
+Many of us push ourselves past our limits, believing there is no other way to survive or succeed.
+But there is another way.

 Burnout recovery is real.
 Healing is possible.
-You can build a life that feels peaceful and meaningful again.
-Trust in the small steps.
+You can rebuild a life that feels peaceful, grounded, and meaningful again.
+Trust the small steps.
 Trust your own courage.
-And above all, remember you do not have to do it alone.
+And above all, remember—you never have to walk this path alone.

 0 Comments